Claire Rayner: Journalist and writer

 Rayner wrote her first letter to Nursing Times in 1958, on nurses' pay and conditions.
 She then began regularly writing to The Daily Telegraph on themes of patient care or nurses' pay.
 She began writing novels soon after her marriage, and by 1968 had published more than 25 books.

-The birth of her first child in 1960 meant that she found full-time nursing difficult, and so focused on a full-time writing career.
+The birth of her first child in 1960 meant that she found full-time nursing difficult, and therefore turned to a full-time writing career.
 Initially writing articles for magazines and publications, in 1968 she published one of the earliest sex manuals, People in Love, which brought her to national attention.
 Despite the "explicit" content, the work was commended for its "down-to-earth" and "sensible" approach.

 By the 1970s, Rayner had established herself in writing for Woman's Own as one of four new and direct "agony aunts", alongside Marjorie Proops, Peggy Makins (aka Evelyn Home) at Woman and J. Firbank of Forum.
 Her advice in the teenaged girls' magazine Petticoat caused controversy.
 In 1972, she was accused of "encouraging masturbation and promiscuity in prepubescent girls".
 Her direct and frank approach led the BBC to ask her to be the first person on British pre-watershed television to demonstrate how to put on a condom, and she was one of the first people used by advertisers to promote sanitary towels.

 The year after beginning to appear on Pebble Mill at One, Rayner started an agony column in The Sun in 1973, but left to join the Sunday Mirror in 1980, when she also made her second television series of Claire Rayner's Casebook.
 She left the Sunday Mirror shortly after the appointment of Eve Pollard as editor, and joined the Today newspaper for three years.
 Rayner was named medical journalist of the year in 1987.

 Rayner was an agony aunt on TV-am in the late 1980s and early 1990s.
-She made it her personal aim to reply to every letter she received.
-This was an unfunded project by the station.
+She made aimed to reply to every letter she received.
+This part of her work was not funded by the station.

 She was the subject of This Is Your Life in 1989, when she was surprised by Michael Aspel.